Table of Contents

 My Experience With Bobcat

-I spend a month or so in Florida each year hiking and filming wildlife during the month of December.
-I have a favorite local spot where I film all sorts of wildlife including bobcat.
+I have a favorite local spot where I film all sorts of wildlife including bobcat so I wanted to put together a bobcat facts article.
 I see them often during the month of December because it’s mating season for them.
 Often, I run into them while they are hunting so I plan my day to hike early in the morning and late in the day.
 I’ve run across many where they had to walk by me on the trail and have never had any problems with them.
 They see me as a much taller, bigger mammal.
 I’ve included video, photographs and information about them in the article below along with a link to Defenders of Wildlife so you can help this great animal too.
-Hope you enjoy!

 - Scientific Name: Lynx rufus

 - The bobcat appeared during the Irvingtonian stage nearly 1.8 million years ago

 - It has 12 recognized subspecies

 - Most common wildcat in North America but can be found in Mexico and Southern Canada

 - In Mexico, bobcat are often called sheep predators and are killed by farmers